 The Cup & Chaucer provides an area to gather and study in a café-like atmosphere.
 It is located in the lobby of Van Wylen Library and managed by Hope College Dining Services.
 The Cup & Chaucer offers Simpatico coffee, bottled beverages, snacks and a variety of fresh-baked goods, including Good Earth bagels.
-Please see Dining Services' Coffee and Concessions for more information.
+Please see Dining Services for more information.
 You can reserve the room using the Event Management System.

 - Interesting Facts